aptos-foundation/AIPs/aips/aip-21.md

 The key features of a primary store are:

-1. The primary store object address is deterministic so that transactions cam seamlessly access with knowledage of owner's account address.
+1. The primary store object address is deterministic so that transactions can seamlessly access with knowledge of owner's account address.
 2. Primary stores will be created upon transferring of assets if they do not exist.
 3. A primary store cannot be deleted.